LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer

 We present \arch{} (\archlong{}), a novel architecture designed for efficient and high-quality image generation and multimodal understanding, unified within a single model.
 Built on top of pretrained Vision-Language Models (VLMs), \arch{} leverages their powerful understanding capabilities while introducing additional flow-matching based generation components to enable scalable and effective image synthesis.
-To unify generation and understanding effectively, we explore two architecture designs: \textbf{\arch{} \couple{}} and \textbf{\arch{} \blend{}}, illustrated in Figure \ref{fig:diff_vlm_arch}.
-These variants differ primarily in how the generative and understanding components are combined within the Transformer layers (Section~\ref{sec:design}).
+As illustrated in Figure \ref{fig:diff_vlm_arch}, \arch{} is implemented as a mixture-of-transformer architecture, allowing for effective interaction between image latents and multimodal context.
+We also explore alternative architecture variants using a single transformer as the backbone in Appendix~\ref{app:blend}, to highlight that our proposed method is not restricted to a single form.

 Furthermore, we introduce two core architectural innovations applicable to both variants to enhance image generation efficiency and quality: \textbf{(1) Layerwise Timestep Experts} (Section \ref{sec:layerwise}), which partition the model into timestep-specialized modules to reduce sampling complexity, and \textbf{(2) Timestep-Conditioned Residual Attention} (Section \ref{sec:attn}), which injects timestep-aware residual attention into each attention layer through gating mechanisms modulated by a learned timestep embedding, improving training efficiency through effective information reuse across layers.